 Dalton McGuinty is

-about the expanded powers police were
+refusing to answer questions about the expanded powers police were

 granted for the summit.
 That's why we need an inquiry, which will help